cgalelli/gammapy_SyLC/paper/paper.md

 # Statement of Need

-Understanding the variability of active galactic nuclei (AGNs) is central to high-energy astrophysics.
+Understanding the variability of AGNs is central to high-energy astrophysics.
 AGNs exhibit complex, stochastic light curves that encode information about accretion dynamics, relativistic jet activity, and particle acceleration processes.
 Variability studies allow us to probe the physical conditions in regions that are otherwise spatially unresolved, thereby offering unique insights into the underlying physics of these extreme objects.

-Despite the importance of such studies, current approaches are often fragmented—researchers typically write custom code for simulating light curves, fitting power spectral densities (PSDs), and analyzing probability density functions (PDFs) of flux amplitudes.
+Despite the importance of such studies, current approaches are often fragmented—researchers typically write custom code for simulating light curves, fitting PSDs, and analyzing PDFs of flux amplitudes.
 This fragmentation leads to redundant effort and potential inconsistencies in methodologies, making it difficult to compare results across different studies.
 There is a clear need for a standardized, open-source tool that integrates these processes into a single, user-friendly package.

 `gammapy_SyLC` addresses these scientific needs by providing a unified framework for:
 - **Simulating realistic light curves:** Utilizing both the Timmer & König and Emmanoulopoulos algorithms, the package can reproduce the temporal variability (PSD) and the statistical flux distribution (PDF) observed in AGNs.